TheTask/Game-of-Life-GIF/README.md

 Email both the gif files to me at **marek.borik@mail.mcgill.ca** with the subject line **Gifs**.

 ### Starting Conditions
+Copy the starting arrays to your main method and call simulateNGenerations().

 Starting Condition 1:
 - 16 iterations, 150 ms between frames, infinite loop